Chart Color Schemes

 While Boulder retains a healthy unemployment rate of 3.7%, recent employment declines have impacted its national performance ranking

-Conversely, agriculture, forestry & fishing is under-represented, with only 0.4% of Boulder's workforce compared to 9.3% in Rest of WA.
-Analysis of SALM and ABS data shows that during the year to June 2025, the labour force decreased by 2.5%, and employment decreased by 3.1%, leading to an increase in unemployment by 0.6 percentage points.
-This contrasts with Rest of WA, where employment rose by 1.1%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a growth of 6.6% over five years and 13.7% over ten years nationally.
-Applying these projections to Boulder's employment mix suggests local growth of approximately 4.8% over five years and 11.2% over ten years, though these are simple extrapolations for illustrative purposes only.
+Conversely, agriculture, forestry & fishing is under-represented with only 0.4% of Boulder's workforce compared to 9.3% in Rest of WA.
+Employment opportunities locally appear limited based on Census working population vs resident population comparison.
+From June 2024 to June 2025, the labour force decreased by 2.5%, and employment decreased by 3.1%, causing unemployment to rise by 0.6 percentage points in Boulder.
+In contrast, Rest of WA saw employment rise by 1.1% and unemployment fall by 0.6 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Boulder's employment mix suggests local growth of approximately 4.8% over five years and 11.2% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment